Grimpoteuthis angularis

-Grimpoteuthis angularis is a species of octopus in the family Opisthoteuthidae.
+Grimpoteuthis angularis is a species of octopus in the family Grimpoteuthidae.
 It was first described by Tristan J Verhoeff and Steve O'Shea in 2022, based on a single specimen found in New Zealand.

 Taxonomy

 The species was given the name angularis, referring to the octopus' angled shell.
 Verhoeff & O'Shea proposed that the common name of the species should be angle-shelled dumbo octopus.
 This species (as well as other Grimpoteuthis) may belong in its own family, the Grimpoteuthididae.

 Description and habitat

-The shell of Grimpoteuthis angularis is V-shaped, notably different to other Grimpoteuthis, the relatively elongate cirri are also distinctive.
+The shell of Grimpoteuthis angularis is V-shaped, notably different to other Grimpoteuthis; the relatively elongate cirri are also distinctive.
 The holotype was discovered on the Chatham Rise to the east of New Zealand, at a depth of 628 metres.